pytorch/kineto/tb_plugin/README.md

   > **_NOTES:_** For AWS S3, Google Cloud and Azure Blob, the trace files need to be put on a top level folder under bucket/container.
   ---

-  We prepared some sample data in blob, you can also access it using command
+  We prepared some sample data in blob, you can also access it using the command

       tensorboard --logdir=https://torchtbprofiler.blob.core.windows.net/torchtbprofiler/demo/ --bind_all

-  and open TensorBoard in browser to see all the views described below.
+  and open TensorBoard your browser to see all the views described below.

   Note: for accessing data in Azure Blob, you need to install torch-tb-profiler with `pip install torch-tb-profiler[blob]`